 If the scientific method were restricted to materialistic phenomena, and if it did not comment on God’s existence, then that would not be a problem (except for it philosophical inconsistencies).
-But increasingly, scientists (Dawkins, Coyne, et. al.,) are making proclamations about realms not covered in science.
-They have adopted the philosophical view that science is the only true means of learning and that if it can't be tested in a lab that it doesn't exist.
+But increasingly, scientists (Dawkins, Coyne, et. al.) are making proclamations about realms not covered in science.
+They have adopted the philosophical view that science is the only true means of learning, and that if it can't be tested in a lab it doesn't exist.
 This is an unfounded idea with its own pitfalls.
 Think about it.
 How does science test and quantify morality, love, mercy, justice, compassion, or the transcendent God who exists outside of the universe, etc., all of which are realities that do not reside in the realm of matter and motion?

 See Related Articles